wchoi11/notchmess/_posts/2019-06-22-waging-war-on-pascals-wager.md

 ---

 ## The Short Version
-Pascal's Wager is an invalid argument (even if all the premises are true the conclusion could still be false) because wagering for God is not the action with highest expected utility.
+Pascal's Wager is an invalid argument because wagering for God is not the action with highest expected utility.

 <!--cut-->
 ## Pascal's Wager